wehlutyk/thesis/content/1-introduction-2-evolution.md

 He argued for instance that suicide, because of its continuity over time and its dependency on social variables, should be viewed as a *social fact*: a phenomenon which, in spite of manifesting itself individually, has emerging properties in large groups, with a causal life at the level of other emergent social phenomena and causal effects on the psychological mechanisms of the members of a community.
 Mauss proposed a somewhat different focus.
-For him, cultural practices were embodied properties of organisms, incorporated through the everyday actions of a community, into which children grow by imitation, teaching, or other kinds of learning.
+For him, cultural practices are embodied properties of organisms, incorporated through the everyday actions of a community, into which children grow by imitation, teaching, or other kinds of learning.
 Because of this embodied nature of cultural practices, he argued, bodily capacities cannot be defined without referring to culture.
 Walking, for instance, becomes difficult to define in a standard or general way: there is no normal way of walking, there are only *ways* of walking.
 By living with different bodily practices, different communities develop different bodies, none of which are standard.
 Indeed, most of the techniques of the body documented by Mauss play a role in the physiological and psychological development of people growing into them, with noticeable effects such as making one able to sleep while standing or horse-riding.
-Thus, while Durkheim and Mauss would not necessarily agree on the causal autonomy of culture from physiology or psychological mechanisms, both argue that cultural practices have effects on individual psychological mechanisms.
+Thus, while Durkheim and Mauss would not necessarily agree on the causal autonomy of culture from physiology or psychological mechanisms, both agree (unsurprisingly) that there are strong interactions between cultural practices, individual physiology, and psychological mechanisms.

 In our previous introduction of the question of cultural change, we used a definition of culture as those aspects of life that vary more, or faster, across (human or non-human) communities, to be contrasted with those which vary less, or more slowly.
 Most definitions of culture nowadays make a stronger claim: they consider that culture is that which is not universal in a given species, and contrast it with that which is biologically determined (or constrained) and thus common to all members of the species.
 In this case, biological determination refers to the way the genome constrains the physiological and cognitive development of an organism in a normal viable environment.
+Let us then call this the *culture-as-non-genetic* definition.
-Since the details of such determination, and more importantly its theoretical import, are contentious issues, in this thesis we will remain with a definition in terms of higher and lower variability.
+Since the details of such genetic determination, and more importantly its theoretical import, are contentious issues, in this thesis we will remain with a definition in terms of higher and lower variability.
-However, the culture-as-non-biological definition has the advantage of making the question of the reciprocal influence of culture and non-culture more explicit and relatable to Mauss's and Durkheim's concerns.
+However, the culture-as-non-genetic definition has the advantage of making the question of the reciprocal influence of culture and non-culture more explicit and relatable to Mauss's and Durkheim's concerns.
-The question becomes, first, how do body and cognition influence culture and cultural change, and second, how does cultural change influence the environment and the interactions in which an organism develops, both physiologically and cognitively?
+The question translates to, first, how body and cognition influence culture and cultural change, and second, how cultural change influences the environment and the interactions in which an organism develops, both physiologically and cognitively.
 Since environmental changes can have effects on the way the body and cognitive capacities of an organism develop, such influence can create feedback loops between physiological and cognitive development, on one side, and cultural change on the other.
 The problem, then, is that such feedback loops may be so intricate that it becomes difficult or impossible to differentiate what is cultural from what is not, eventually questioning the utility of a cultural versus non-cultural separation in the first place.